 This can be frustrating if you have certain special needs or just like to know where to find basic necessities.

 If you are an 'agenda man' like my dad is, then this lifestyle wouldn't work for you unless you stay put forever in an RV park.
-But then, why live on wheels?
+But then, why live with wheels under your butt?

 The weather is something that you will have to chase, ESPECIALLY if you are planning on boondocking, or going without full hook-ups.